iwr-wasteless/iwr/README.md

 can be fast enough to not add any noticeable lag to collection times, then the overall technology seems to be worth sufficient merit to trial.

-An alternative is to use CCTVs, [neighbourhood watch]( https://en.wikipedia.org/wiki/Neighborhood_watch), police, etc., to monitor and report on suspicious activity with dumping in bins.
+An alternative is to use [CleanApp](https://cleanapp.io), CCTVs, [neighbourhood watch]( https://en.wikipedia.org/wiki/Neighborhood_watch), police, etc., to monitor and report on suspicious activity with dumping in bins.
 Notably, these measures would be needed for dumping that is not in bins.

+Care needs to be taken that financially disadvantaged people are not worse off with this scheme, and government assistance can be increased if needed.

 #### To what extent does your idea have the potential to be scaled? *

-Theoretically it can scale worldwide, but obviously blockchains need to be much more scalable, although Holochain appears to be very scalable.
+Theoretically it can scale worldwide, provided that there is support from local citizens and councils, funding, tech, etc.

 ## Resources
 In this section, please elaborate on the state of your resources.